This product is successfully added to your cart

 From: Gerardi Mercatoris - Atlas sive Cosmographicae Meditationes de Fabrica Mundi et Fabricati Figura.
 Denuo auctus Editio Quinta.
 Henricus Hondius.
 1623.
 (Van der Krogt 1, 105)

 After the death of the great Gerard Mercator in 1594, it was left to his son Rumold to publish the last of three parts that formed his famous atlas, the Atlantis Pars Altera.
 The atlas was finished with several maps engraved by various descendants of Gerard.
-The task of the American map was given to his grandson Michael.
-The only printed map known to be by him, it is beautifully engraved.
+The task of the American map was given to his grandson, Michael.
+The only printed map known to be by him is beautifully engraved.
 It is a hemispherical map with an attractive floral design surrounded by four roundels, one containing the title.
 The other three have maps of the Gulf of Mexico, Cuba and Hispaniola, all spheres of Spanish influence.
-The general outline is taken mainly from Rumold Mercator's world map of 1587, with a little more detail added.
+The general outline is taken mainly from Rumold Mercator's world map 1587, with a little more detail added.
 A few famous theories are still present: a large inland lake in Canada, two of the four islands of the North Pole, a bulge to the west coast of South America and the large southern continent.
 It does not show any knowledge of English in Virginia, possibly reflecting their failure by then.
 A large St. Lawrence River is shown, originating halfway across the continent.
 (Burden)

 Gerard Mercator (1512 – 1594)